agathoklisx/libved/README.md

     made for internal usage, that the data is controlled by the itself code, but were made also exposable.
 Normally, if it wasn't for the extra verbosity, they should be post-fixed with an "_un" to denote this unsafety.

+    Also it has to be realized, that the intentions to use internal functions that have similar functionality with standard libc functions, is not obviously the speed, which can not compare with the optimized functions from libc (but here we have to deal with mostly small strings, that the difference in execution, perhaps is negligible),
+    are:

+      - flexibility, as we can tune, by avoiding un-needed checks (since we are making these strings, and if we don't make them well, then it is our fault, in any case wrong composed strings will fail even in libc functions), and even change the signature of the function.
+Because of this flexibility, then actually we can even have a gain in speed, because the conditional checks might be the biggest bottleneck actually).

+      - self-sufficiency and minimizing of dependencies.
+I hate to say that, but libces are huge beasts for primitive environments.
+And I even hate to say that, because i do not believe in self-sufficiency or anyway self-sufficiency is an utopic dream (very nice to believe) and even much more nice to exercise and hunt for it like super crazy, but this seems that the route should be the exact opposite.
+        Collaboration.
+But really i do!
+Many small projects, that trying to assist with a smart, generous, practical, simple, easy, suckless, sane/logical way, are already have been incorporated in this project, and many others will follow, if we'll be blessed with time and motivation (both hard, as we are walking by default in a huge unbeliavable high bridge (like the ones made with rope, over the huge rivers, on the holy Macha-Puchare mountain on the glorius Annapurna), so we're in a so fragile situation, that in a glance of an eye, the time will out, and secondly, and i'm positive, that the universe plays very strange games with us).

+      - educational, documentation and understanding, as this is a serious personal motivation for programming in general, but especially programming in C.
   */
 ```